 A fantastic package on a pay-as-you-go plans, Amaysim is offering 15GB data, plus unlimited national talk and text.
 You'll also get unlimited international calls to 10 specific countries, and 300 minutes to a further 22 countries.
 Amazing value for only $40 per 28 days.

-Best SIM-only deals for under $60 a month
+Best SIM-only plans for under $60 a month

 Amaysim | No contracts | 20GB data | Unlimited national calls (international calls included) | Unlimited texts | $50 per 28 days | Optus 4G Network